-Known for its small white flowers that bloom in the spring months, chickweed is an invasive weed that can quickly infiltrate lawns.
-It grows low to the ground and produces seeds in the fall that often emerge during the following spring.
+Known for its small white flowers that bloom in the spring months, chickweed is an invasive lawn weed that can quickly infiltrate lawns.
+It is an annual weed that grows low to the ground and produces seeds in the fall that often emerge during the following spring.

 How to Identify Chickweed

 Also known as “stellaria media,” common chickweed spreads by reproducing weed seeds through its entire root system.
-Mouse ear chickweed is another type of this annual weed.
-Chickweed germinates in the fall or late winter and the seeds complete their life cycle in the spring, when they often grow in newly seeded lawns or tender new grass.
+Mouse ear chickweed is another type of this annual weeds.
+Chickweed germinates in the fall or late winter and the chickweed seeds complete their life cycle in the spring when they often grow in newly seeded lawns or tender new grass.

 If you’re not diligent about preventing or removing chickweed at the first signs of the white flowers in your lawn, it could quickly take over the actively growing lawn.

-In the next section, we’ll cover how to kill weeds that have begun to emerge in your lawn.
+In the next section, we’ll cover how to kill chickweed that have begun to emerge in your lawn.
 Later on, we’ll talk about the steps to take in preventing chickweed from growing altogether.

 How To Kill Chickweed